 Students who are suspended may lose their parking privileges at the high school for the remainder of the year.

 Careless or reckless driving on school property or at school-sponsored events that creates a potential hazard or danger will result in referral to police, detention, suspension, and/or loss of driving privileges.

+Students are prohibited from displaying bumper stickers, flags, or other messaging on vehicles parked on District property which, if included on an article of clothing, would be prohibited by the District’s dress code.
+Students who display inappropriate bumper stickers, flags, or other messaging on vehicles will lose parking privileges.

 Middle School Handbook